The required text for the

-course is Carter Findley and John Rothney,
+course was Carter Findley and John Rothney,

 Paul Johnson, Modern Times: The World